stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 ## Stealify Lang
-Stealify will get its own coding language based on graaljs it will be a SuperSet of TypeScript/ECMAScript. with Opinionated Behavior and features.
+Stealify will get its own coding language based on graaljs & graalvm language tooling a SuperSet of TypeScript/ECMAScript. with Opinionated Behavior and features.
 It can transpil down to Polyglot ECMAScript.

 # Tooling